 Use inexpensive brass rings to create a modern Christmas tree-shape wreath for your front door.
 This easy holiday decorating project is super simple and creates a wow-worthy statement for instant Christmas curb appeal.
-Use fresh evergreens for a natural look, or substitute faux greenery for a longer-lasting option.
-Follow the steps below to create your own wreath now.
+Use fresh evergreens for a natural look, or substitute faux greenery for a longer-lasting DIY Christmas wreath.
+Follow the steps below to make your own holiday wreath now.

 The great thing about this Christmas wreath project is that you can adapt it to fit the size of the space where you want to hang it.
 Use the design to decorate a door or even the side of your home.
-Simply add more rings or adjust the number or rings per row in the tree to make the shape work for you.
+Simply add more rings or adjust the number of rings per row in the tree to make it work for you.

 Snip lengths of evergreen sprigs and wrap around a brass ring.
 Use floral wire to attach the evergreen to ring.
 Repeat until you have 18 completed rings or enough to make your tree as wide or tall as desired.